Visuomotor Control in Multi-Object Scenes Using Object-Aware Representations: Experiments and Discussion

 \subsection{Environment}

 We use a robotic environment implemented in PyBullet~\cite{coumans2016pybullet}.
 In our setup, a robot arm is attached to a fixed base such that it can manipulate objects in front of it on a table.
-A cylinder is attached to the end of the arm which serves as the end-effector to push around blocks of different shapes and colors.
-The robot arm is constrained to move on a 2D plane.
-We use this environment for collecting the data for all the experiments in the following sections.
+A cylinder is attached to the end of the arm which serves as the end-effector to push around blocks of different shapes and colors on a 2D plane (similar to \cite{coreylynch}).
+We use this environment for collecting the data for all the simulation experiments in the following sections.